wso2/docs-is/en/docs/get-started/quick-start-guide.md

 ##### Configuring Federated Authentication

-Follow the steps below to configure federated authentication using WSO2
+Follow the steps below to configure federated authentication using WSO2 IS
-IS:

-!!! tip
+!!! tip "Before you begin"

-    **Before you begin**

-    If you have run any other samples in this Quick Start Guide, navigate back to the `             is-samples-1.0.0/IS-QSG/samples/QSG-bundle/QSG/bin` on the command prompt and execute either of the following commands to start the Quick Start samples.
+    If you have run any other samples in this Quick Start Guide, navigate back to the `<IS_SAMPLE_DISTR>/IS-QSG//bin` using the command-line and execute either of the following commands to start the Quick Start samples.